< AllMoto's Motorcycle Investor mag

 1100 sport

 Without question the best alternative to the Daytona is also a Guzzi that's very similar in appearance – namely the Sport 1100, circa 1996-2000.
-Retaining styling similar to the Daytona, it went for an 1100 two-valve powerplant, initially in carburettor and then injected form.
+Retaining styling similar to the Daytona, it went for an 1100 two-valve powerplant, initially in carburetor and then injected form.

 As a package, it was better sorted and developed.
 In reality it was a better ride than its more exotic cousin, with similar performance, but a little more mid-range.
 As a used buy, it's significantly less expensive.